 However, if you have TMJ/TMD due to a bad bite and teeth grinding, the issue is unlikely to resolve itself on its own.
-You will need to see a dentist like Dr. Leah Luck to get a proper diagnosis and a treatment plan.
+You will need to see a dentist in Fort Mill, SC like Dr. Leah Luck to get a proper diagnosis and a treatment plan.
 If you leave your TMJ/TMD untreated, it will likely only get worse over time.

 HOW CAN BRUXISM (TEETH GRINDING)

 Bruxism, also called teeth grinding, is a common contributing factor to TMJ/TMD.
 In bruxism, the teeth are gnashed, clenched, and ground together uncontrollably.
 This is the most common at night during sleep, but can also happen during the day in some patients.
 There are a few different ways that bruxism is commonly treated, including:

 - Stress or anxiety management – Teeth grinding is associated with stress and anxiety.
 Lifestyle changes and things like seeing a therapist, exercising, getting enough sleep, and maintaining a better work-life balance may help improve bruxism that’s induced by anxiety or stress.